Bill Boner: Mayor

-In 1987, Nashville Mayor (and former Fifth District Congressman) Richard Fulton was prevented from running for a fourth term.
-Boner quickly jumped into the race, seeing an opportunity to come home, and also to end the investigation.
-He was opposed by a large field, notably managed health care executive Phil Bredesen.
-Boner won the first round, but came up short of a majority.
-Under the Metro Charter, Boner faced runner-up Bredesen in a runoff.
-Boner won, largely by emphasizing that he was a Nashville native and Bredesen was a Northerner (he was born in New Jersey and grew up in Upstate New York).
-He was the last native-born Tennessean to serve as Nashville mayor until David Briley became mayor in 2018.
+In 1987, Nashville Mayor Richard Fulton was prevented from running for a fourth term.
+Boner entered the race.
+He was opposed by managed health care executive Phil Bredesen.
+Boner won the first round, but was short of a majority.
+Under the Metro Charter, Boner defeated Bredesen in a runoff and became mayor of Nashville.

 Appearance on The Phil Donahue Show

 During his term as mayor, Boner made a controversial appearance on the October 15, 1990 episode of The Phil Donahue Show.

 Boner appeared on the show with Traci Peel, a country singer in Nashville.
-The couple were engaged, making their romance controversial, as Boner was still married to his third wife.
-It was reported that Peel had previously told a Nashville reporter that the Mayor's passion could last for seven hours.
-At one point in the Donahue appearance, Boner played harmonica, while Peel sang "Rocky Top".
+The couple were engaged while Boner was still married to his third wife.
+In the Donahue appearance, Boner played harmonica, while Peel sang "Rocky Top".

-Boner and Peel would eventually marry and then divorce after Peel caught Boner cheating two years into the marriage.
+Boner and Peel married and divorced.

 After term as mayor

-Boner opted not to seek reelection for a second term, the only mayor not to do so from the creation of the Metro government until Megan Barry did not seek reelection in 2019 after resigning from office in 2018.
-Following retirement from political office, Boner briefly became a businessman, owning a pallet factory in Tompkinsville, Kentucky, and then becoming a restaurant franchisee in Atlanta.
+Boner did not seek reelection for a second term.
+Following retirement from political office, Boner owned a pallet factory in Tompkinsville, Kentucky, and purchased a restaurant franchise in Atlanta.

-Boner eventually returned to the Nashville area, becoming a social studies teacher at Franklin High School in Franklin, Tennessee.
-Sources had said that Boner had become a driver's ed instructor for the Williamson School System, and was "honest and open about the fact that he screwed up in office."
+Boner returned to the Nashville area, becoming a social studies teacher at Franklin High School in Franklin, Tennessee.
+He was a driver's education instructor for the Williamson School System.

 In 1995 and 1996, Boner hosted a nightly hour-long television interview show on Nashville's WNAB called Prime Talk.

-Boner is reportedly retired and living with his wife, Kay, in Franklin, Tennessee.